ethanrwilson1998/face-detection-tool/README.md

 By default, the project uses s3fd face detection.
-To specify the detection method, use -d or --detection_method followed by one of the options {s3fd, haar, mtcnn, dfl}.  __NOTE: s3fd and mtcnn can be EXTREMELY slow on CPU.
+To specify the detection method, use -d or --detection_method followed by one of the options {s3fd, haar, mtcnn, dfl}.  __NOTE: s3fd and mtcnn can be VERY slow on CPU.
 If running on CPU, haar cascades are recommended.__

 - s3fd is highly accurate and scale invariant (https://ieeexplore.ieee.org/document/8237292).
-- haar cascades are very fast but not very accurate with many false positives (https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html).
+- haar cascades are very fast but less accurate with many false positives (https://docs.opencv.org/3.4/db/d28/tutorial_cascade_classifier.html).
 - mtcnn is highly accurate but can be quite slow (https://ieeexplore.ieee.org/abstract/document/7553523).